chalatz/jekyll-cloudcannon/en/about.md

 title: EN About
 permalink: /en/about/
 ---
-This is the EN about page
+This is the EN about page.